agroal/pgagroal/doc/man/pgagroal.conf.5.rst

   Allow unknown users to connect.
 Default is true

 authentication_timeout
-  The number of seconds the process will wait for valid credentials.
+  The amount of time the process will wait for valid credentials.
+If this value is specified without units, it is taken as seconds.
+It supports the following units as suffixes: 'S' for seconds (default), 'M' for minutes, 'H' for hours, 'D' for days, and 'W' for weeks.
 Default is 5

 pipeline
   The pipeline type.
 Valid options are auto, performance, session and transaction.
 Default is auto